-These are best routers to use 6GHz Wi-Fi 6E today
+Best Wi-Fi 6E router 2022

 The Linksys Velop Atlas Max 6E is extremely fast, with AXE8400 speeds across three nodes.
 These speeds break down to 1174Mbps at 2.4GHz, 2402Mbps at 5GHz, and 4804Mbps at 6GHz.
 While the 5GHz speeds aren't too special, the fast Wi-Fi 6E connection to the mesh will keep it running at full speed all over your home.
 With a coverage area of up to 9,000 square feet, this is one of the fastest mesh Wi-Fi solutions ever made.

 These nodes have four gigabit Ethernet LAN ports, each plus a 5Gbps WAN port.
 This Ethernet performance makes the Velop Atlas Max a great fit for adding wireless to a very fast wired network.
-The Velop nodes are tall at 9.57 inches and 4.45 inches wide, so they won't be easy to conceal, but with a matte white housing, they do a good job of blending into the environment.
+The Velop nodes are tall at 9.57 inches and 4.45 inches wide, so they won't be easy to conceal, but they do a good job blending into the environment with matte white housing.

-The best Wi-Fi 6E router design$600 at Amazon
+The best Wi-Fi 6E router design

 Bottom line: The Netgear Nighthawk RAXE500 is one of the fastest Wi-Fi 6E routers you can buy with AXE11000 speeds and 12 streams.
 This router also has a great design with two matte black antenna wings on either end.